MicrosoftDocs/Hololens/hololens/holographic-3d-viewer-beta.md

 ### I see a warning when I open a 3D model

-You'll see a warning if you attempt to open a 3D model that contains features that aren't supported by 3D Viewer Beta, or if the model is too complex and performance may be affected.
+You'll see a warning if you attempt to open a 3D model that contains features that aren't supported by 3D Viewer Beta.
+You'll also see an error if the model is too complex and performance may be affected.
 3D Viewer Beta will still load the 3D model, but performance or visual fidelity may be compromised.

 For more info, see [Supported content specifications](#supported-content-specifications) and [Optimizing 3D models for 3D Viewer Beta](#optimizing-3d-models-for-3d-viewer-beta).

 ### I see a warning and the 3D model doesn't load

-You'll see an error message when 3D Viewer Beta can't load a 3D model due to complexity or file size, or if the FBX file is corrupt or invalid.
-You'll also see an error message if you've reached the limit on the total number of models, vertices, or meshes that can be open simultaneously.
+You'll see an error message for the following reasons:

+- When 3D Viewer Beta can't load a 3D model due to complexity or file size
+- The FBX file is corrupt or invalid
+- You've reached the limit on the total number of models, vertices, or meshes that can be open simultaneously

 For more info, see [Supported content specifications](#supported-content-specifications) and [File and model limitations](#file-and-model-limitations).